Water-damage inspection

 How do inspectors check for water damage?

-1. Water marks or wet spots on the ceiling: Water marks left on the ceiling can indicate a leak coming from pipes, the roof, or the attic/an upstairs neighbour.
+1. Water marks or wet spots on the ceiling: Water marks left on the ceiling can indicate a leak from pipes, the roof, the attic, or upper floors.

 2. Discoloured walls and cracking/flaking drywall: Drywall is meant to stay dry.
 When it is exposed to moisture, it can warp and rot over time.
-Keep an eye out for yellow-brown stains and discoloration, as well as peeling paint or wallpaper.
+Keep an eye out for yellow-brown stains and discolouration, as well as any peeling paint or wallpaper.

-3. Mold: Mold on walls may mean more than surface level issues.
+3. Mould: Mould on walls may mean more than surface level issues.
 It could mean you have a leaky pipe that is affecting your insulation and drywall.

-5. Rust: Rust can indicate exposure to moisture/water over an extended period of time.
+5. Rust: Rust can indicate prolonged exposure to moisture or water.

-6. Strange odors: A musty odor may indicate poor ventilation and more.
+7. Strange odours: A musty odour may indicate poor ventilation and more.
 Here’s how you can improve indoor air quality.

 It’s easy to overlook obvious and visible signs of water damage because it occurs slowly over time, or you may just be used to how something looks, thinking it doesn’t look “that bad.”
 Before you shrug off another day of water damage, take a good hard look and see if it’s something you should have checked out or replaced.